Masaniello: The revolt

 The Viceroy gave way, but the nobles of Naples were resistant: there was an attempt to assassinate Masaniello, but then on 13 July, dressed in finery and a golden chair, he was confirmed Captain-General in a solemn ceremony in the cathedral.

 Masaniello rapidly and uncannily echoed the irrational behaviour of his populist Roman predecessor, Cola di Rienzo, 300 years before.
 After escaping from house arrest on 16 July, Masaniello went to the Church of the Carmine where the Archbishop was celebrating mass for the Feast of Our Lady of Carmel.
 Blaspheming, Masaniello denounced his fellow citizens.
 He was again arrested and taken to a nearby monastery, where he was assassinated by a group of grain merchants.
 His head was cut off and brought by a band of roughs to the viceroy and the body was buried outside the city.
 But the next day the populace, angered by the alteration of the measures for weighing bread, repented of its insane fury; the body of Masaniello was dug up and given a splendid funeral, at which the viceroy himself was represented.

 The Viceroy, desperately, tried to leave the city's governance in the hands of Genoino, who proved unable to resist demands from the streets.
 Extremists took over.
 A second revolution took place in August, which culminated in Genoino's exile and the proclamation of a Neapolitan Republic under French protection.
 The Spanish eventually recovered Naples in April 1648.

 Masaniello in art and political theory

+Reproduction of Spinoza's drawing as the revolutionary Masaniello.

 Masaniello was portrayed many times in Neapolitan pictures of the centuries following his death.